thekaigonzalez/gterminal/readme.txt

 gterminal

-the combination of kterminal and krux
+the combination of kterminal and kux

 GTerminal